Skip to main content

 render_callback

-A custom PHP callback to display the block content.
-The callback accepts 2 parameters:
+A custom PHP callback or MB Views to display the block content, it accepts the following parameters:

-• $attributes: the block attributes, which have all the block settings and fields data.
+• $attributes: the block attributes, which have all the block settings and fields' data.
+Attributes are automatically prepared for you so you can access them directly.

 // Specify a custom PHP callback to display the block.